josefineselke/PingBot/README.md

 # PingBot
-This script intends to serve as a simple solution for pinging servers.
+Just a little script to serve as a simple solution for pinging servers.
 It can be used under Linux, Windows and Mac.

 Please make sure the current version of Python 3 and PythonSimpleGui are installed.